dougtoppin/novalug-docker-images/PITCHME.md

 ## Agenda

 * Overview
-* What is Docker?
+* What is docker?
 * Commands you need to use
-* What are Docker images?
+* What are docker images?
 * Where can I find and store images?
 * Links